ilan-anodot/anodotcost_api_docs_slate/source/includes/_Users.md

 Use this  to onboard an AWS account in Anodot Cost.</br>
 As an enterprise customer, provide the account id and name.</br>
 The MSP request contains slightly more information.<br>

+The output from running these commands are two files.
+These files should be run within AWS.</br>
+The process is described in [Anodot documentation](https://cloudcost.anodot.com/hc/en-us/articles/10273724354076-AWS-Automatic-and-Manual-Onboarding#h_01J1WG131M7GSAKXWM0S7ER079)

 <aside class="notice">
 Your first account must be onboarded using The Anodot Cost user interface.<br/>